U.S. Indo-Pacific Command

 - U.S. citizenship

 - Ability to obtain Interim Secret clearance

-Due to our stringent clearance process, Fellows must be U.S. citizens and meet the following criteria:
+Due to our stringent clearance process, interns must be U.S. citizens and meet the following criteria:

 - No foreign or dual citizenship

 - No foreign family members to include dual citizenship